![]() | (formerly known as Trichetra mesomelas) THAUMETOPOEINAE, NOTODONTIDAE, NOCTUOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The caterpillars pupate in a cocoon covered in frass and debris, attache to the underside of a leaf of the foodplant.

 The adult moths have white or brown wings, sometimes with a scattering of black speckles.
-For females, the head and thorax are covered in hair which is dark brown on top shading to pale brown at each side, and a black hairy abdomen.
+For females, the head and thorax are covered in hair which is dark brown on top shading to pale brown at each side.
+The females have black hairs along the abdomen and also black hairs around the tip, unlike the similar moth Trichiocercus sparshalli, which has brown hairs around the tip of the abdomen.

 Males have totally white hair on the head, thorax, and abdomen.
 The moths have a wingspan of about 4 cms.
 Both sexes readliy lose hair from the thorax revealing brown shiny skin.